stuarthayhurst/argon-icon-theme/README.md

 # argon-icon-theme
-  - A minimalistic icon theme to run on top of Yaru, to provide new icons and some tweaks
+  - A minimalistic, material icon theme, designed to run on GNOME with Yaru
   - This project contains some assets from [Papirus Icon Theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme)

 ## Installing: